StevenAndrewsII/Pygame-Controller-Lib/README.md

 Functions list: ( External use )

 Get_button          (      port_id   ,   button   )
->> Gets the selected button state of a controller at a virtual port
+> Gets the selected button state of a controller at a virtual port

 Get_axis            (      port_id   ,   axis     )
->> Gets the selected axis positions of a controller at a virtual port
+> Gets the selected axis positions of a controller at a virtual port

 Get_stick_angle     (      port_id   ,   axis     )
->> gets the stick angle in degrees about the center dead zone of stick
+> gets the stick angle in degrees about the center dead zone of stick

 Set_rumble          (      port_id   ,   [ motor_L,motor_R,duration in seconds  ] )
->> Set the rumble of a controller on a port ( motor power 0 -> 1 )
+> Set the rumble of a controller on a port ( motor power 0 -> 1 )

-Internal updater :  ( call externally in main loop ) Update ( NA )
+ Update             ( NA )  :  Internal state machine updater : ( call externally in main loop )
->> Takes no arguments : limit speed in main loop ( see library for information on settings and timer calibration )
+> Takes no arguments : limit speed in main loop ( see library for information on settings and timer calibration )